mickey167/Networking-Planning/README.md

 - Student time for asking questions to Microsoft & Computronix
 - Reviewing what to put into your profile, content is important

+First Day: set this up, add skills, start a brand

+Day near end of semester: validate skills (by Mr. Mercer and group members)

 ---